ethteck/splat/docs/Configuration.md

 ### lib_path

-Determines the path to library files that are to be linked into the target binary
+Determines the path to library files that are to be linked into the target binary when the [`lib`](https://github.com/ethteck/splat/wiki/Segments#lib) segment type is used.

 ### elf_section_list_path